-"The management system shall ensure that...[e]xternal: ...External personnel (including suppliers and experimenters) are adequately trained and qualified and perform their activities under the same controls and to the same standards as the reactor personnel".
+"The management system shall ensure that: ...External personnel (including suppliers and experimenters) are adequately trained and qualified and perform their activities under the same controls and to the same standards as the reactor personnel".

-These external personnel should receive the same general training that is provided to operating personnel, and also well as specific training in maintenance, periodic testing and inspection procedures and practices.
+These external personnel should receive the same general training provided to operating personnel, as well as specific training in maintenance, periodic testing and inspection procedures and practices.
 Adequate time should be provided for this training.
-Experienced and qualified personnel may be allowed to forego for go such training by proving their proficiency.
-Research reactor supervisors should review the work of contractor personnel -during preparation for the work, at the job site during performance of the work, and during post-maintenance acceptance testing and inspection.
+Experienced and qualified personnel may be allowed to forgo such training by proving their proficiency.
+Research reactor supervisors should review the work of contractor personnel during preparation for the work, at the job site during performance of the work and during post-maintenance acceptance testing and inspection.

 2.20.
-Paragraph 4.15-(a) of SSR-3 [1] states:
+Paragraph 4.15(a) of SSR-3 [1] states:

-"The management system shall ensure that...[s]uppliers: ...Suppliers, manufacturers and designers of structures, systems and components important to safety have an effective integrated management system in place, with audits to confirm its effectiveness".
+"The management system shall ensure that: ...Suppliers, manufacturers and designers of structures, systems and components important to safety have an effective integrated management system in place, with audits to confirm its effectiveness".

-Arrangement Arrangements should be made with vendors and suppliers to ensure that the regulatory body is provided with any information that it has requested.
+Arrangements should be made with vendors and suppliers to ensure that the regulatory body is provided with any information it has requested.

-PROCESS IMPLEMENTATION FOR MAINTENANCE, PERIODIC TESTING AND INSPECTION OF A RESEARCH REACTORS

-- 2.21.
-The activities and interfaces between different groups involved in maintenance, periodic testing and inspection should be planned, controlled and managed to ensure effective communication and the clear assignment of responsibility. - 2.22.
-The operating organization should nominate a person to be responsible and accountable for developing and documenting the programmes for maintenance, periodic testing and inspection, and for; monitoring the performance of these programmes; ensuring that the personnel are competent; and evaluating the impact of the programmes on safety.
-This person is usually the reactor manager or a maintenance supervisor acting on behalf of the reactor manager. - 2.23.
+PROCESS IMPLEMENTATION FOR MAINTENANCE, PERIODIC TESTING AND INSPECTION OF A RESEARCH REACTOR periodic testing and inspection; monitoring the performance of these programmes; ensuring that the personnel are competent; and evaluating the impact of the programmes on safety.
+This person is usually the reactor manager or a maintenance supervisor acting on behalf of the reactor manager.

+2.21.
+The activities and interfaces between different groups involved in maintenance, periodic testing and inspection should be planned, controlled and managed to ensure effective communication and clear assignment of responsibility.

+2.22.
+The operating organization should nominate a person to be responsible and accountable for developing and documenting the programmes for maintenance,

+2.23.
 Before the commencement of operation of a research reactor, an in-service inspection programme should be prepared for the detection of any safety significant deterioration of the facility during its operating lifetime.
 Pre-operational inspection data should be made available to serve as baseline data.

-- 2.24.
+2.24.
 Inspection, testing, verification and validation activities should be included in the procedures for maintenance, periodic testing and inspection, as necessary.
-These activities should be completed before putting into operation any SSCs that have undergone maintenance, periodic testing and inspection. - 2.25.
-Appropriate monitoring and measurement should be performed on SSCs important to safety (see Annexannex I ofto SSR-3 [1]) to provide evidence of conformity to design requirements and satisfactory performance in service. - 2.26.
-Paragraph 4.19, of SSR-3 [1] states that "Suppliers shall be evaluated and selected on the basis of specified criteria"..."
-Such criteria should be developed and documented within the operating organisation's organization's procurement process and form part of the management system for the research reactor. - 2.27.
-Equipment used for monitoring, data collection, inspections and tests should be calibrated and documented. - 2.28.
-The scope and frequency of periodic teststesting (see Section 5) should be specified and should be consistent with the OLCs and regulatory requirements.
+These activities should be completed before putting into operation any SSCs that have undergone maintenance, periodic testing and inspection.

+2.25.
+Appropriate monitoring and measurement should be performed on SSCs important to safety (see annex I to SSR-3 [1]) to provide evidence of conformity to design requirements and satisfactory performance in service.

+2.26.
+Paragraph 4.19 of SSR-3 [1] states that "Suppliers shall be evaluated and selected on the basis of specified criteria."
+Such criteria should be developed and documented within the operating organization's procurement process and form part of the management system for the research reactor.

+2.27.
+Equipment used for monitoring, data collection, inspections and tests should be calibrated and documented.

+2.28.
+The scope and frequency of periodic testing (see Section 5) should be specified and should be consistent with the OLCs and regulatory requirements.
 The recording and presentation of test results should permit easy comparison with the results of previous tests and should permit the detection of any changes since previous tests and any deviations from the reference values measured earlier.